 Carbon Performance alignment of companies in the American Airlines sector with the Paris agreement benchmarks.

 The company discloses an emissions intensity using an activity measure and/or emissions figure that is inconsistent with TPI’s methodology for this sector.
 The carbon intensity has been recalculated according to TPI methodology.
 The company has set a net target for 2050, which includes offsets.
 In the aviation sector, TPI can only use such targets if the percentage of the target that will be met using offsets is disclosed by the company.
-Using a visualisation published by the company, TPI estimated an implicit absolute gross emissions target for the company.
-To calculate this company’s targeted emissions intensity, TPI assumes that the company’s passenger activity grows according to the passenger aviation activity growth rate projected in the IEA’s 2020 Energy Technology Perspective (ETP) and that its freight activity grows according to ICAO projections.
+Using a visualisation published by the company, TPI estimated an implicit emissions intensity target for the company by excluding company reliance on offsets.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.